Masterzach32/SideScrollerProject/README.md

-# SideScrollerGame - Alpha build 0.0.1.080
+# SideScrollerGame - Alpha Build 0.0.1.080

 This game is being designed by me and a group of friends.
 Its going to be a futuristic sidescroller like combination of Final Fantasy and Starbound.
 More descripiton coming soon!

+Alpha access will be given soon!

 --